redore1234/HCIProject/README.md

-# profile
+# clinicbookingapp

-A new Flutter project.
+A new Flutter application.

 ## Getting Started